 Appendix No Title

+1 Strategic Risk Register as at 30 th June e 2014.

-on to a material section below. you must provid Background Papers (These are unpublished works which have been relied on to a material extent when preparing the report.
+Background Papers (These are unpublished works which have been relied on to a material extent when preparing the report.
 They must be listed in the section below.
-If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provide copies of the background papers) Master Risk Registers Strategic Risk Register
+If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provide copies of the background papers)

+Master Risk Register

 Report Author Contact Number

-Executive Direct ctor - Operations 2431
+Executive Director - Operations 2431

-APPENDIX 1
+Appendix 1

-STRATEGIC RISK REGISTER SUMMARY AS AT: 31st MARCH 2014
+STRATEGIC RISK REGISTER SUMMARY AS AT: 30th June 2014

-Risk Consequences Risk Score (Likelihood x Impact) Risk Score (Likelihood x Impact) Taking into Account Current Controls Risk Owner / Lead Officer 1 Failure to deliver a balanced budget in line with the MTFP, at a time when the Council's reserves are at relatively low levels.
+Risk Consequences Risk Score (Likelihood x Impact) Risk Score (Likelihood x Impact)Taking into Account Current Controls Risk Owner / Lead Officer 1 Failure to deliver a balanced budget in line with the MTFP, at a time when the Council's reserves are at relatively low levels.
 Impact upon ability to deliver current level of services.
 Unable to resource acceptable levels of service.
 Significant adverse reputational Impact.
 4,4 16 3,4 12 SAMT / Chief Financial Officer 2 Adverse external economic position / government legislation, welfare reform etc. has an accelerating impact on Council (poor grant settlement), or upon the local economy (employment losses / welfare reform), to which Council is unable to adopt an appropriate change of Strategic direction.
 Unable to deliver a package of services that meet changing local needs and aspirations.
 Unable to effectively support local communities.
 Increased demands on Council services at a time when Council resource base is reducing.
-4,4, 16 3,4 12 SAMT / Political Leadership 3 Financial position makes it increasingly difficult to recruit to key posts / replace key staff who leave, or workforce morale is adversely affected by as a result of pace of change, tightening financial circumstances or external circumstances the public.
-Increasing inefficiencies in service provision.
-Weakening of Internal Control arrangements.
+4,4, 16 3,4 12 SAMT / Political Leadership 3 Financial position makes it increasingly difficult to recruit to Deterioration in services to the public.
 4,4 16 3,4 12 SAMT / Asst Director HR